 25.1.
 No material in any form which can be construed to be disciplinary shall be placed in the employee’s personnel file unless he/she has been allowed to read such material, to sign such material indicating receipt only and unless he/she is given opportunity to respond in writing to this material, which shall be retained in the employee’s personnel file as long as the disciplinary material is contained therein.
 After one year of the complained of act, any disciplinary material may be removed from an employee’s personnel file, at the discretion of the Fire Chief, following review of such material by the affected employee and the Fire Chief, and kept in a separate file to establish forewarning and for litigation defense only.

 25.2.
 Any employee, upon request to the Fire Chief shall have access to review and reproduction of his/her personnel file in full or in part.

+TA: 04-18-17

 26.0.
 Grievance Procedure